The Early Years

 Branching Out: Solo Albums

 Rusty has always loved being inspired, writing and recording new music.
-In 2015 and over the next 3 years, Rusty released two critically acclaimed solo projects: 'ANGELS', a Christian faith-based album of songs, and the recovery-themed album called 'SOBER', which caught the attention of Billboard magazine’s Deborah Evans Price who wrote: "The most compelling music always comes from real life and Rusty Golden has long had a gift for distilling experience into insightful, poignant songs.
+In 2015 and over the next 3 years, Rusty released two critically acclaimed solo projects: 'ANGELS', a Christian faith-based EP of 5 songs, and the 13 song recovery-themed album for hope and inspiration called 'SOBER'.
+The latter caught the attention of Billboard magazine’s Deborah Evans Price who wrote: "The most compelling music always comes from real life and Rusty Golden has long had a gift for distilling experience into insightful, poignant songs.
 Sung with passion and conviction, these songs are among the best work this gifted singer/songwriter has ever delivered.
 Spend some time with this album.
 You'll be richer for the experience."

 In October 2018, Rusty then released another EP titled 'CONFESSIONS' which consisted of 5 songs around the theme of love.